Compliance in Dentistry

 CQC (Care Quality Commission)

-By law, all dental practices in England must make sure that the care and treatment they provide meet national standards of quality and safety and Omnia Dental is fully compliant with CQC requirements and uphold the regulation of policies and procedures.
+By law, all dental practices in England must make sure that the care and treatment they provide meet national standards of quality and safety and St Anne's Dental Practice is fully compliant with CQC requirements and uphold the regulation of policies and procedures.
 The Care Quality Commission (CQC) is an independent regulator of health and adult social care services in England.
 They make sure health and social care services provide people with safe, effective, compassionate, high-quality care and encourage care services to improve.
 They monitor, inspect and regulate services to make sure we meet fundamental standards of quality and safety and then publish what they find, including performance ratings to help people choose care.

 There are 5 key standards we deliver as a practice based on CQC compliance: